 Once participants earn their first patch, they are encouraged to start over and do it again, earning a gold star patch with each subsequent completion.
 There are no time limits for completing the program.

-These are the four parts of the program.
+These are the three parts of the program.

 The candidate, with the assistance of interpretive staff, shall complete at least two of these five activities or similar activities: